0PointOne/CP/README.md

 # CP
-Compititive programming  in C++.
-This repo is nothing but Intercepting myself in the coding world.
+## Compititive programming  in C++.
+This repo is my entry point into the coding world.